space-beetween/ModBot/README.md

 ### Installing
 Clone this repository and install the packages from `requirements.txt`

+You should also install an asynchronous driver for your SQL dialect

 After that, modify the `config.yaml` file
 ```yaml
 bot_token: "your discord bot token"